buildsi/clingo-perf-study/container/README.md

   --reuse               maximum reuse of buildcaches and installations --configs CONFIGS     comma separated clingo configurations
 ```
-this script must be run using `spack python` to setup the Python configuration for
+This script must be run using `spack python` to load automatically a few
-using Spack core Python packages.
-It's only mandatory inputs are:
+Spack core Python packages that will be benchmarked.
+Its only mandatory inputs are:
 1. The name of the output file, passed with the `--output` argument
 2. The name of the input file to process